 For example, our Group 34/78 REDTOP has a capacity rating of 50 amps when fully-charged.
 A 45-milliamp draw means a vehicle is discharging the battery at a rate of 1.08 amps (.045 x 24 hours) per day.
 This means the battery will be dead (0% state of charge) in just over 46 days (50/1.08) without any charge going to the battery.
 These calculations assume the battery is fully-charged when it is marked (many are not) and does not take into consideration climate, which can shorten (heat) or lengthen (moderate temps) these timeframes.

 It should also be noted that different vehicles will require a different minimum voltage to start, which is probably something above 0% state of charge.
 It's also worth mentioning that even if a vehicle doesn't sit long enough to completely discharge the battery (for example, the one week your truck typically sits), this repeated partial discharge and the sulfation that will form in the battery resting in a discharged state, will cause long-term reductions in performance and lifespan.

 That is why we emphasize the importance of maintaining at least 12.4 volts and recommend a quality battery maintenance device for any vehicle that doesn't see regular use.
 Another alternative is the installation of a quick disconnect, like the one pictured here, which can prevent fully-charged batteries from being discharged while a vehicle is in storage (you will lose your presets though)-

-If you have a question, you can always call us on our customer service line at 1-888-8-OPTIMA (867-8462) during normal business hours, send us an e-mail at firstname.lastname@example.org or if you'd like your question answered here on the Power Source blog, click on the link on the left-hand side of this page.
-If you like the content of this blog entry, please give it a +1 on Google or share it with your friends on Facebook, so more folks can see it.
+If you have a question, you can always call us on our customer service line at 1-888-8-OPTIMA (867-8462) during normal business hours, send us an e-mail at firstname.lastname@example.org.
+If you like the content of this blog, please share it with your friends on Facebook, so more folks can see it.